Sarah Sands: Career

 Sands was the Chair of the G7 gender equality advisory council in 2021 and was invited back to sit on the council in 2022, 2023 and 2024.
 She was the former Deputy Chair of the British Council and acting Chair in 2023.
 She is a Trustee of the British Pilgrimage Trust, On The Record memorial for journalists killed in conflict zones, the Science Museum, Bletchley Park and John Innes Centre research institute in Norwich and sits on the board of the Berkeley Group and Channel 4.
-She is a Partner at Hawthorn Advisors and on the board of Walpole.
+She was a Partner at Hawthorn Advisors and on the board of Walpole.
 She is an ambassador for Global Partnership for Education, an Associate at the IWM, former Trustee of Index on Censorship and co-founded the Braemar Summit in 2021.

 Sands is an honorary fellow of Goldsmiths, University of London, Lucy Cavendish College, Cambridge and a visiting fellow to the Reuters Institute.
 She has written four novels: her most recent books are Constellations and Consolations (2024), The Hedgehog Diaries (2023), Search of the Queen of Sheba (2022) and The Interior Silence: 10 Lessons from Monastic Life (2021).